InfoAffect: Affective Annotations of Infographics in Information Spread

 \subsection{Theories of Affects}

 The classic affects discrete theory posits the existence of a finite set of affective categories that are universally applicable.
-Each category is associated with distinct facial features and physiological characteristics~\cite{ekman_argument_1992,noauthor_general_1980}.
-Subsequently, dimensional accounts reconceptualize affect as coordinates in a small number of continuous axes, and affective categories treated as vague regions ~\cite{russell_circumplex_1980,mehrabian_pleasure-arousal-dominance_1996}.
-Later, appraisal theories propose that affects arise from evaluative checks of events relative to an individual's goals, norms, and resources , yielding patterned yet context sensitive response profiles~\cite{scherer_what_2005}.
+Each category is associated with distinct features~\cite{ekman_argument_1992,noauthor_general_1980}.
+Subsequently, dimensional accounts reconceptualize affect as coordinates in a small number of continuous axes, and affective categories treated as vague regions~\cite{mehrabian_pleasure-arousal-dominance_1996}.
+Later, appraisal theories propose that affects arise from evaluative checks of events relative to an individual's goals, norms, and resources, yielding patterned yet context sensitive response profiles~\cite{scherer_what_2005}.
 Over the past decade, constructionist accounts argue that affect categories are not fixed modules but contextually constructed interpretations of core affect using conceptual knowledge and language, predicting substantial intra-category variability~\cite{barrett2017emotions}.

-Most recently, Semantic Space Theory (SST) has offered a data-driven alternative to prespecified affect taxonomies~\cite{cowen2019mapping, cowen2020selfreport, cowen2021sst}.
+However, recent studies have demonstrated limitations of discrete affect models in complex tasks such as music emotion recognition~\cite{eerola_comparison_2011}.
+Most recently, Semantic Space Theory (SST) has offered a data-driven alternative to prespecified affect taxonomies~\cite{cowen2019mapping, cowen2020face, cowen2019speech}.
 Instead of assuming a fixed set of discrete categories, SST aggregates rich human language, including free descriptions, comparative judgments, and similarity ratings, to embed both felt and perceived affects in a high-dimensional semantic space.
 In this representation, affects are organized continuously: nearby points indicate fine-grained experiential similarity, and broader regions arise as coherent neighborhoods without being imposed in advance.
 The geometry captures smooth transitions along affective gradients, preserves contextual nuance through local topology, and admits overlapping groupings that better reflect human judgments.
-We ground our approach in SST and use its continuous classification and analysis of affects.
+Given the multimodal nature of infographics and their capacity to evoke complex affects, we ground our approach in SST and use its continuous classification and analysis of affects.